earlytracks/fhir/README.md

 ## Next Steps
-The official IPS Implementation Guide references international profiles in its composition (Conditions, Procedures, etc) which makes it incompatible with the belgian CareSets (e.g. BEProblem).
+The official IPS Implementation Guide references uv.IPS profiles in its composition (Conditions, Procedures, etc) which makes it incompatible with the belgian CareSets (e.g. BEProblem).

 The next step are:

-1. Create a BE-IPS IG
+1. Create a BE-IPS IG (Done)
 1. Create a IPS-BE profile that references Belgian CareSets
 1. Update examples